Kliriklara/JamesDashboard/README.md

 # Admin-Dashboard with KnockoutJS and BootMetro
 The Dashboard should provide a collection of all necessary websites, resources, wikis, social media accounts, which come along with our masterproject [J#MES](https://www.facebook.com/pages/JAMES/222346854538989).
 We work with pivotaltracker, confluence, we look up many documentations while working (ember.js, rails, rspec, ...) and we have some social media accounts (facebook, twitter, instagram).
 It would be really nice to have them all in one place, rather than bookmarking the sites or typing in the URL every single time.

 This article describes some differences between KnockoutJS and EmberJS and shows how to set up a basic dashboard-app with the UI-focused JavaScript Framework [KnockoutJS](https://github.com/SteveSanderson/knockout) and the JavaScript/CSS Framework [Bootmetro](http://aozora.github.com/bootmetro/) for the Modern UI Webapp Style.
+You can create new tiles when scrolling to the right.

 The application looks like that:
 ![My image](http://klara-pum.com/JamesDashboard/screen.JPG)